-Think about it: if your customers actively looked forward to your content and loved to consume it, you wouldn’t need to worry about when you posted it, nor measure how much of a direct impact it had.
+Think about it: with the possible exception of (say) a take-away food retailer who may benefit from posting just before lunch, if your customers actively looked forward to your content and loved to consume it, you wouldn’t need to worry about when you posted it, nor measure how much of a direct impact it had.
 Followers would wait for your content.
 Look forward to it.
 Learn from it, regardless of the time it was posted.

 Crucially, they would pass it on without you telling them to do so, because it has value to them and those in their network with whom they choose to share it.
 That’s ROI that can’t be measured month on month, is difficult to buy with a slogan, and the type of thing that makes accountants nervous.

 No wonder many business people buy into the ‘measure above all else’ mindset.
 But with courage and commitment, it doesn’t have to be that way.